Art Donovan: Early life

-Professional football career
+Professional career

 In each of his first three seasons, Donovan played for a team that went out of business.
-He started out with the first Baltimore Colts, which folded after his rookie season in 1950, followed by the New York Yanks in 1951, and their successor, the Dallas Texans, in 1952.
+He started out with the first Baltimore Colts, which folded after his rookie season in 1950.
+Players formerly on the Colts roster were dispersed throughout the league via the 1951 NFL draft, with Donovan redrafted by the Cleveland Browns with the last pick of the fourth round in January.

+At the end of August, the Browns still held 40 players on their roster.
+Donovan, together with teammate Sisto Averno, were sent by the world champs to the weak sister of the league, the New York Yanks, apparently without receiving significant compensation.

+Donovan would spend the 1951 with the Yanks, and their successor, the Dallas Texans, in 1952.

 After the Texans franchise folded, many of their players moved to Baltimore when the Colts were awarded a new franchise in 1953 and became the second Baltimore Colts, Donovan played with that team.
 He became one of the stars in an outstanding defense and was selected to five straight Pro Bowls, from 1953 through 1957.
 The Colts won back-to-back championships in 1958 and 1959.
 He was selected to the Pro Football Hall of Fame in 1968.
+He was runner up as best defensive tackle on the NFL 50th Anniversary All-Time Team.

 During his career, Donovan played in what many believe was one of the most important games in NFL history, the 1958 NFL Championship Game between the Colts and the New York Giants.
 The contest between the two teams took place on December 28, 1958, and ended in a 17–17 tie.
 Being the championship game, it went into overtime, the first NFL game to do so.
 Witnessed by 40 million viewers on nationwide television, the game came to be known as the "greatest game ever played."
 Donovan made an important tackle during the overtime, stopping the Giants and allowing Johnny Unitas to lead the Colts on an 80-yard scoring drive to win the game.
 Donovan was one of 12 Hall of Fame players to take part, six of whom were Colts.